lintian233/astroflow/docs/fast_prex.md

 - **`mode: dataset`**: This mode is designed to process a list of data files.
 It performs a blind search on each file and then uses the ground truth information (DM, time) from the `candpath` file to automatically classify the detected candidates (e.g., as `candidate`, `detect`, or `background`) and calculate performance metrics.
 It is ideal for validation, performance testing, and characterization of the pipeline.
 - **`timedownfactor: 8`**: FAST data has a high time resolution.
 Down-sampling by a factor of 8 makes the pipeline more sensitive to temporally broader pulses, which is common for scattered FRBs, while also reducing computational load.
 - **`dm_step: 1`**: At high dispersion measures (DM > 100 pc cm⁻³), the dispersion smearing within a single channel becomes larger than the smearing between adjacent DM trials with a step of 1.0.
 This makes it a computationally efficient choice without sacrificing significant sensitivity.
 For optimal detection performance, it is strongly recommended that the total number of DM trials (calculated as `(dm_high - dm_low) / dm_step`) and the total DM range (`dm_high - dm_low`) both exceed 512(for FRBs).

+> **Performance Tip**: The FAST_PREX task is I/O bound.
+If you want to benchmark this task, it is recommended to enable `onlycand: True` in the YAML configuration.
+This setting disables the candidate plotting module, avoiding unnecessary I/O and making the benchmark results more stable.
+(TestPypi Current)

 ---